Senate committee launches probe of JPM's 'Whale' losses

 Federal investigators and the Securities and Exchange Commission are looking into whether anyone involved in the incident committed a crime.

-So far, seven current and former JPMorgan employees have hired lawyers to help them navigate the investigations.
+So far, seven current and former JPM employees have hired lawyers to help them navigate the investigations.
 The bank's internal probe is ongoing.

 "At a time when questions are regularly being asked as to why more prosecutions are not being brought against financial institutions, the Senate Committee obviously thinks it has an important role to play in exploring these matters," said Daniel Richman, a professor at Columbia Law School.